-I am an ecological information scientist studying how to work with environmental researchers to maximize the accessibility and usefulness of their data.
-My driving goal is to make small-scale ecological data accessible and useful to large-scale change initiatives, and for this purpose, my graduate studies in information science add broadly applicable technical skills and theory knowledge to my undergraduate background in environmental studies.
+I am a biodiversity information scientist studying how to work with researchers to maximize the accessibility and usefulness of their data.
+My driving goal is to make small-scale biodiversity data accessible and useful to large-scale change initiatives, and for this purpose, my graduate studies in information science add broadly applicable technical skills and theory to my undergraduate background in environmental studies.

-Over the course of my career, I hope to have an impact on the environment by being the indispensable wingman of researchers big and small.
-I want my skills to have a direct impact on the quality of, ability to continue, and end distribution of relevant ecological data, as well as for my work to serve as a link between academic, public, private, and nonprofit spheres.
-Finally, I see my job as not only to manage the data when it comes in, and to share it academically, but also to advocate for citizens to be informed, to participate, and to care.
+Over the course of my career, I hope to be an indispensable wingman for biological researchers big and small.
+I want my skills to have a direct impact on the quality of, ability to continue, and end distribution of relevant biodiversity data, as well as for my work to link between academic, public, private, and nonprofit spheres.

-American Alliance Museums, American Society for Information Science and Technology, Botanical Society of America, California Native Plant Society, iDigBio Small Collections Working Group, North American Network of Small Herbaria, Society for the Preservation of Natural History Collections.
+American Alliance Museums, Botanical Society of America, California Native Plant Society, Citizen Science Association, iDigBio Data Management Interest Group, North American Network of Small Herbaria, Society for the Preservation of Natural History Collections, Society of Herbarium Curators (membership committee chair).

 Please feel free to contact me via e-mail, email@example.com